OpenGammaProject/Open-Gamma-Detector/README.md

 # Open Gamma Detector

 **IMPORTANT, PLEASE READ:** I am currently in the midst of updating everything to the brand-new revision 4.0.
-This will take a few weeks for each and everything to be up-to-date.
-In the mean time there is a [log on Hackaday](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer/log/225597-revision-40-status-report) about the latest status of the project.
+This will take a few weeks for each and every little detail to be up-to-date.
+The latest status updates are always available on [Hackaday](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer/logs).
+There will also be an announcement about the Tindie restock.
 Please be patient, thanks ;)

-The hardware files are already here and the software works.
-However, there will still be some changes to the final software and all the documentation will be slowly updated.

 ---